 The research process led the Potempas to Dr. Gary Gallia, a skull base surgeon at Johns Hopkins Hospital, and Dr. Norbert Liebsch, a radiation oncologist at Mass General – two of the country’s foremost experts in the treatment of chordoma.
 During two 12-hour surgeries in August 2013, Dr. Gallia was able to remove all of Michael’s tumor.
 Four months later, he completed proton beam therapy with Dr. Liebsch.
 Since January 2014, Michael has been cancer-free.

 “When Dr. Gallia came into the hospital room that morning after the second surgery and told us there was no longer any evidence of the disease, Michael and I looked at each other and said, ‘We’ve been given a gift.
 Now we have to help others.’
 We decided right there in that hospital room that we would do what we could to raise awareness and money for chordoma.”

 In October 2014, the Potempas held their first fundraiser: a cocktail party in the Chicago suburbs with friends and family, where Michael told his story and explained the importance of support for chordoma research.
 Chordoma Foundation Executive Director Josh Sommer also spoke.
-On September 27, 2016, the couple will host another fundraising event near Chicago, this one featuring Dr. Gallia.
-All proceeds will go to the Foundation to support clinical trials to test promising new therapies.
+On September 27, 2016, the couple hosted another fundraising event near Chicago, this one featured Dr. Gallia.
+All proceeds went to the Foundation to support clinical trials to test promising new therapies.

 “Mick and Noreen know what it’s like to face the fear and uncertainty of living with chordoma.
 But instead of letting it consume them, they turned it into an opportunity to improve the odds for everyone.
 It’s thanks to the selfless efforts of families like theirs that we’re able to make the investments needed to speed the path to new therapies and cures,” says Josh Sommer.